LambdaTest/hyperexecute-java-playwright-sample/README.md

 The *mergeArtifacts* directive (which is by default *false*) is set to *true* for merging the artifacts and combing artifacts generated under each task.

 The uploadArtefacts directive informs HyperExecute to upload artifacts [files, reports, etc.] generated after task completion.
-In the example, path consists of a regex for parsing the site and sure-fire reports (i.e. target/site/ and target/surefire-reports/) directory.
+In the example, path consists of a regex for parsing the sure-fire reports (i.e. target/surefire-reports/) directory.

 ```yaml
 mergeArtifacts: true